VidyaVGeetha/survey-duplicate-detection-and-data-cleaning-python/README.md

-Survey Data Duplicate Detection and Cleaning Using Python This project presents a practical data cleaning and deduplication workflow applied to a survey dataset using Python and Pandas.
-The objective of the analysis is to identify, understand, and systematically remove duplicate records in order to improve data quality and reliability for downstream analytics.
-The project begins with an initial exploration of the dataset to detect both exact and near-duplicate rows.
-Instead of relying only on full-row duplication, the analysis investigates duplicate patterns across key attributes and examines how duplicate entries are distributed across respondent groups such as employment type and country.
-Visualizations are used to support interpretation and to provide insight into where duplication occurs most frequently.
-A strategic approach to duplicate removal is then implemented.
-Rather than treating every minor variation as a unique record, duplicates are evaluated based on a selected subset of core attributes (MainBranch, Employment, and RemoteWork) that best represent a respondent’s profile.
-This reflects a realistic, business-driven definition of uniqueness, where data cleaning decisions are made deliberately and with justification.
-The workflow includes:
-Detecting duplicate records and reviewing their structure Analyzing duplication trends using grouping and visualization Defining logical uniqueness criteria using key identifying fields Removing duplicates in a controlled, documented manner Verifying and validating the cleaned dataset
-This project demonstrates strong competency in data preparation, quality assessment, and analytical reasoning — skills that are critical in real-world data analyst roles.
-By completing this work, I aimed to strengthen my ability to work with messy datasets, apply structured cleaning methods, and communicate data quality decisions clearly and professionally.
+Survey Data Duplicate Detection and Cleaning Using Python Project Overview
+___________________
+This project focuses on detecting and removing duplicate records in a survey dataset.
+The goal is to improve data quality before performing analysis.
+The work simulates a real-world data analyst scenario where datasets often contain repeated or redundant records.
+What the Project Does
+Identifies duplicate and repeated rows in the dataset Analyzes where duplicates occur and how they are distributed Uses charts to study duplicates by country and employment type Applies a strategic approach to remove duplicates Keeps meaningful records and removes redundant ones Deduplication Strategy
+Instead of deleting only fully identical rows, a subset-based approach is used Duplicates are identified using key profile columns:
+MainBranch
+Employment
+RemoteWork
+These fields represent the core identity of a respondent This approach reflects realistic, business-driven data cleaning decisions Workflow Steps
+Load and explore the dataset
+Detect duplicate records
+Analyze duplicate patterns
+Define uniqueness rules
+Remove duplicates based on selected columns
+Verify results after cleaning
-🛠️ Skills & Tools Used
+Skills and Tools Used
-Programming & Data Processing
+Python
-Python, Pandas, NumPy
+Pandas and NumPy
-Data Cleaning & Transformation
+Data cleaning and preprocessing
-Duplicate detection and deduplication strategy Subset-based uniqueness logic
+Duplicate detection and deduplication logic
-Data wrangling and preprocessing
-Exploratory & Pattern Analysis
-Frequency and profile-based duplicate analysis
-Feature similarity assessment
-Data Visualization
-Matplotlib
+Matplotlib for visualization
-Bar and pie charts for distribution insights Professional & Analytical Skills
-Data quality validation
+Analytical reasoning and data quality validation Outcome
-Structured documentation of cleaning decisions Problem-solving in real-world datasets
-Outcome
+The dataset becomes cleaner and more reliable
+Only unique and meaningful records are retained Duplicate and redundant entries are removed
-The final dataset retains only meaningful, unique records while eliminating redundant entries, resulting in a cleaner and more reliable dataset suitable for further analysis or reporting.
+The dataset is ready for further analysis or reporting
- About This Project
-This project was completed as part of my ongoing learning and portfolio development in Data Analytics.
-It reflects my focus on data quality, analytical thinking, and practical Python-based workflows that align with real-world industry expectations.